pwcazenave/PyFVCOM/README.md

 Provides
 --------

+* buoy_tools - read data from an SQLite3 database of BODC buoy data.
+    - getBuoyMetadata
+    - getBuoyData

+* cst_tools - create coastline files for SMS from shapefiles or DHI MIKE arcs.
+    - readESRIShapeFile
+    - readArcMIKE
+    - readCST

 * ctd_tools - interrogate an SQLite data base of CTD casts.
     - getCTDMetadata
     - getCTDData

-* cst_tools - create coastline files for SMS from shapefiles or DHI MIKE arcs.
-    - readESRIShapeFile
-    - readArcMIKE
+    - getFerryBoxData

 * grid_tools - tools to parse SMS, DHI MIKE and FVCOM unstructured grids.
 Also provides functionality to add coasts and clip triangulations to a given domain.
 Functions to parse SMS river files are also included, as is a function to resample an unstructured grid onto a regular grid (without interpolation, simply finding the nearest point within a threshold distance).
     - parseUnstructuredGridSMS